-Making Tax Digital (MTD): What Small Businesses Need to Know Before April 2026
+Making Tax Digital (MTD) for Small Businesses: What You Need to Know Before April 2026

-If you run a small business like a hair salon, plumbing business, trade service or local shop, you may have heard the term Making Tax Digital (MTD) — but you might not be totally sure what it actually means for you.
+If you run a small business — such as a hair salon, plumbing business, trade service, or local shop — you may have heard about Making Tax Digital (MTD) but aren’t quite sure what it actually means for you.

 You’re not alone.

-Many early-stage businesses don’t realise that new MTD rules are coming into force in April, and they will affect how you keep records and report your income to HMRC.
+Many sole traders and small business owners don’t realise that new Making Tax Digital rules for Income Tax come into force in April 2026, and they will change how you keep records and report your income to HMRC.

 What is Making Tax Digital (MTD)?